Umamba: Other versions

 Marianne Brindely summarizes another version of the tale wherein the younger sister departs first to marry Mamba kaMaquba.
 She meets an old woman on the way who asks the girl to lick her secretions.
 She refuses and goes ahead, finding a man carrying a pitcher with difficulty.
 She also refuses to help him and goes directly into Mamba kaMaquba's hut, unaware he is now a serpent.
 The older sister, on the other hand, helps both people on the way and receives advice on how to approach the serpent Mamba kaMaquba.

 In a version published by C. T. Misimang, a girl named Thokozile wants to marry Mamba of Maquba.
 She meets an old lady on the way who asks her to lick the secretions of her eyes.
 She does and is told that Mamba is a chief in the form of an animal.
 The old lady instructs her to go to Mamba's people and to follow their advice to the letter, and to enter Mamba's hut and lie still, even after hearing his whistles and rumbling as he comes into the hut; as soon as he enters, she should get a knife and cut him up.
 The girl meets the woman carrying a load on her buttocks whom she helps, and finally arrive at Mamba's village.
 She is instructed to grind boiled sorghum for Mamba's amasi (curdled milk).
 Soon after, they direct her to the hut to wait for Mamba, who coils itself around her.
 They marry.
 Thokozile's sister, after hearing of her successful marriage, decides to follow the same trail, but without helping the strangers on the way, and, after arriving at Mamba's hut and doing (poorly) the same chores, is frightened at the sight of the snake.
 For her troubles, Mamba's snake form begins to slash the girl with his tail all the way to her home, and departs back to his hut.
 One day, after giving birth to a daughter, Thokozile decides to visit her parents, but is apprehensive with the snake husband.
 As he coils around her, she remembers the old lady's advice: she gets a bush knife and cuts the serpent into pieces.
 The pieces turn into "a handsome young man": Thokozile has broken the curse that made Mamba of Maquba, originally a man, into a snake being.

 Analysis

-Classification
+Tale type

 Researchers Denise Godwin and H. C. Groenewald classified the tales of Mamba kaMaquba in the Aarne-Thompson-Uther Index as type ATU 425A, "Monster (Animal) as Bridegroom".

 Africanist Sigrid Schmidt, on the other hand, associated these tales to type 443B, King Lindworm.

+Motifs

 The heroine

 Harold Scheub interpreted the tales of Kholekile and Lydia umkaSethemba as stories of maturation, the female character going from girl to womanhood.

 Godwin and Groenewald saw the tales collected by Nyembezi and Msimang as "heroine-centred" stories, focused on the girl and her quest for marriage.